 If you already own the property and do not have flood insurance, there are instances where the lender will send a letter indicating that flood insurance must be purchased within a certain time frame.
 If you get such a letter, be sure to act on it promptly.
 Otherwise, the lender can purchase the flood insurance on your behalf.
 Experience has shown that flood insurance is less expensive if you will deal directly with the flood insurance company.

 If you believe your property was incorrectly identified as a Special Flood Hazard Area (SFHA) by the National Flood Insurance Program (NFIP), we may be able to prepare and submit an application to FEMA to change your properties relationship with a SFHA.
 This is called a Letter of Map Change (LOMC) request.

 A “Special Flood Hazard Area” has a one percent or greater chance of flooding in any given year, sometimes referred to as the one-percent-annual-chance flood or base flood.

 After FEMA reviews the map change request, it will issue a determination document, either approving or denying the map change.
-There are two types determination documents you can seek in your LOMC request.
+There are several types determination documents you can seek in your LOMC request.